mkalus/segrada/src/main/resources/documentation/en/run.md

 system for this, like NFS, Gluster, or Ceph.
 Another option would be to synchronize files between nodes.
 BitTorrentSync or syncthing would be choices here.

+You can also user `docker-compose up` in the folder `deploy/compose` to create and start a Segrada cluster.

 ## Deploying Segrada as Servlet